jack898/PollingAuto/README.md

 ### Rollback + smaller scans + date tracking
 A better approach involved a little bit more accounting:
 1. Scan only 1000 tickets on each job (down from 20k), to reduce runtime
-2. Instead of using the starting violation number, we keep track of the latest timestamp (`date_utc`) seen.
-We revert to THAT violation number if we go 15000 tickets with no findings, and we also start our next job from this number.
+2. Instead of using the starting violation number, we keep track of the largest violation number.
+We revert to THAT violation number if we go 10000 tickets with no findings, and we also start our next job from this number.
 3. Rescan each range multiple times to find clusters
 4. We track the violation numbers seen to deduplicate before putting tickets in the CSV

 I ran this approach for about a week and it stayed "good enough".
-Admittedly, it sometimes struggled to catch up during early mornings when IDs jumped quickly, but it usually found tickets issued within a few hours, and often many within the past hour during the day.
+Admittedly, it sometimes struggles to catch up during off times when IDs jumped quickly, but it usually found tickets issued within a few hours, and often many within the past hour during the day.

 ## Website
 I wanted a sleek UI like Riley's, but frontend development is not my strength.
 This is where AI came in handy!
 I used Bolt to build the UI and set up edge functions to keep the site updated.